Understanding Why is My Husband Yelling at Me

 1. Unmet Emotional Needs

-When a spouse’s basic emotional needs for affection, respect, recognition or practical help are not met over time they can build up frustration until it boils over into shouting.
-Beneath the anger may be hurt at feeling overlooked, undervalued or taken for granted by their partner.
+When a spouse’s basic emotional needs for affection, respect, recognition, or practical help are not met over time they can build up frustration until it boils over into shouting.
+Beneath the anger may be hurt at feeling overlooked, undervalued, or taken for granted by their partner.
 Meeting each other’s basic emotional needs is key to preventing this explosion.

 2. Poor Communication Skills

 Some men can’t talk about difficult feelings non-confrontationally, and so don’t succeed with grandiose rhetoric.
-Others shout because it’s an unskilled way of cutting off conversation and “win” an argument without really resolving anything underneath.
+Others shout because it’s an unskilled way of cutting off conversation and “winning” an argument without really resolving anything underneath.
 Improving listening skills and learning to talk about tough topics with feelings will stop the yelling habit.

 3. Unmanaged Mental Health Issues